alecigne/somafm-song-history/README.md

 ### Database

-If you use `save` mode, you will need a PostgreSQL database.
+If you use `save` mode, you will need a self-hosted PostgreSQL database.
 This can be achieved using Docker and the PostgreSQL official image:

 ``` shell
 docker run \